stnert/The-Chosen-One/README.md

 //There is a loophole, in being a humanoid of the male species, the nature of the species seeks to breed and reproduce, so the fight will be internal.
 I must hack myself at every turn and create mitigations to these "zero-day exploits".

-I will use Linux, as long as it is the system with the best programmers auditing its security.